-The CPLD is the main processing unit within the DAISI electronics platform; it is responsible for simultaneously acquiring and saving data, determining system performance, and responding to changes in device status.
-A CPLD is a general-purpose digital circuit made up of numerous configurable blocks that can be programmed to perform many custom operations concurrently.
-Utilizing a CPLD affords multiple benefits absent from microprocessor options, including low power operation, high clock rates, and truly simultaneous processing capabilities.
+The CPLD is the main processing unit within the DAISI electronics platform.
+It simultaneously acquires and saves data, determines system performance, and responds to changes in device status.
+Broadly, a CPLD is a general-purpose digital circuit made up of numerous configurable blocks that can be programmed to perform many custom operations concurrently.
+CPLDs provide multiple benefits absent from microprocessor options, including low power operation, high clock rates, and truly simultaneous processing capabilities.
+Logic for the CPLD is coded using the Verilog programming language, which has been divided into functional modules as pictured below.

-The CPLD logic is coded using the Verilog programming language, which has been divided into functional modules as pictured below.
-For this project, the CPLD is responsible for managing the system startup, collecting the regular readings of digital ADC output values, collecting detector and electronics temperatures, sampling all regulator voltage levels, and packaging these readings into a standard format that is written to the onboard SD card storage device.

-The CPLD also utilizes temperature data from the electronics to determine when heating elements should be activated in order to ensure that all components remain within the temperature tolerance necessary for operation.
-The CPLD monitors the RS-232 interface for incoming data and responds to commands from the HASP communication interface.
+As mentioned in Data Processing, the CPLD manages system startup, collects the regular readings of digital ADC output values, collects detector and electronics temperatures, samples all regulator voltage levels, and packages these readings into a standard format that is written to the onboard SD card storage device.
+The CPLD further relays components for thermal regulation, monitors the RS-232 interface for incoming data, and responds to commands from the HASP communication interface.

-Fig. 13 - This block diagram details the internal CPLD modules which have been coded to simultaneously process incoming information and distribute these data between modules coherently.
+Fig. 16 - This block diagram details the internal CPLD modules which have been coded to simultaneously process incoming information and distribute data among the modules.